SophieSnoww/Zenith/School/Grade 12 S2/A Days/2A Creative Writing/Novel.md

 "What?
 Where?"
 Ol'koa walked quickly over to Teir'in, looking worried.
 It didn't look like anything had changed.

 "No, not Teir'in.
 Look beside them!"
-Ol'koa looked at where she was pointing, right by Teir'ins head.
+Ol'koa looked at where they were pointing, right by Teir'ins head.
 There were a few flowers and mushrooms that Ol'koa hadn't seen before, but Ol'koa wasn't exactly paying attention to the foliage when they were trying to help their hatchmate.

 "The flowers?
 What about them?"
 Ol'koa sighed a little when they realized that Aer'tera was probably getting excited over nothing, though it did make them happy to see them happy.